MSc Degree Programme:

 During the academic year students study compulsory taught courses, which include formal lectures, laboratory demonstrations, and practical exercises.
 Following the end of semester two, MSc students will complete a research project, which will normally be based upon a real-world problem posed by academic staff.
 The project is reported by a thesis.
 The taught courses in semester one start with fundamental theory followed by more advanced courses in semester two, and teaching of theory is supported by one MATLAB based course with experimental work.
 The project will build on the theory taught and the topic will usually be based on the current research at the Institute for Digital Communications (IDCOM).

-Each course consists of a balance of lectures, seminars, workshops and visits.
+Each course consists of a balance of lectures, seminars, and demos.

 - Digital Communication Fundamentals